f5devcentral/f5-agility-labs-dns/docs/class6/lab/lab1.rst

    .. figure:: ../_figures/2_updated.png

 #.
-For the purposes of the lab you can utilize the Trial or the Free Tier for either one of the services.
+For the purposes of the lab you can utilize the Trial or the Free Tier for any of the services.

    .. note:: you will be asked to add your payment card even for the free tier, however you will not be charged if you follow the Free Tier guidelines outlined here:

-   - `F5 DNS Cloud Service Pricing <https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-DNS-Pricing.html>`_
+   - `F5 DNS Cloud Service Pricing <https://f5cloudservices.zendesk.com/hc/en-us/articles/360045888214-F5-DNS-Cloud-Service-Pricing>`_
-   - `F5 DNS Load Balancer Service Pricing <https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-GSLB-Pricing.html>`_
+   - `F5 DNS Load Balancer Service Pricing <https://f5cloudservices.zendesk.com/hc/en-us/articles/360045888214-F5-DNS-Cloud-Service-Pricing>`_

    Should you decide to add additional zones or LBR records beyond the Free Tier, you will only pay for what you use.